Randy Savage

 ▶ Historical Analysis

-The Circa 1985 Macho Man Randy Savage Match Used & Signed Robe, the earliest known example from The Macho Man Randy Savage Collection, stands as a cornerstone artifact from Savage’s transformative entry into the WWF, directly photo-matched to his iconic 1985 O-Pee-Chee rookie card and pivotal early appearances, including The Wrestling Classic pay-per-view and his December 1, 1985 bout against S.D.
+The Circa 1985 Macho Man Randy Savage Match Used & Signed Robe, the earliest known example from The Macho Man Randy Savage Collection, stands as a cornerstone artifact from Savage’s transformative entry into the WWF, photo-matched to his iconic 1985 O-Pee-Chee rookie card and worn during pivotal events such as The Wrestling Classic and his December 1, 1985 bout with S.D.
 Jones.
-This emerald green, gold-sequined robe—authenticated by Sports Investors Authentication, PSA/DNA, and Beckett—exhibits distinctive placement of the “Savage” lettering and jewelwork, as meticulously documented by Heritage, and is further validated by provenance from Barbara Lynn Poffo.
-According to Heritage’s evaluation, the robe’s preservation, with only minor sequin pulls and a small collar tear, is exceptional for a nearly forty-year-old, event-worn relic, underscoring its extreme rarity and desirability.
-Realizing $82,350.00 at auction on 08/24/2025, this robe’s market performance cements its status as the most thoroughly documented and historically significant garment from Savage’s foundational WWF era, offering collector-investors an unparalleled link to wrestling’s golden age.
+As cataloged by Heritage, this robe’s provenance is reinforced by direct signatures, detailed authentication, and its documented use in multiple historic matches, underscoring its extreme rarity and desirability.
+On 08/24/2025, this robe realized a market value of $82,350.00, reflecting its unmatched significance to high-end wrestling memorabilia collectors.

 #2.
 1987 Randy "Macho Man" Savage Match Worn & Signed Robe Used 6-28 in Face Off with Mr. T. & Other Matches